Powerball: Lotto rises to $1.9bn world record prize with no jackpot winner

 - Published

-The US Powerball jackpot has risen to $1.9bn (£1.7bn) after there was no winning ticket for Saturday's world-record prize.
+The US Powerball jackpot has climbed to a record $1.9bn (£1.7bn) ahead of Monday's draw after there was no winning ticket for Saturday's prize.

 The odds of winning the jackpot in Monday's draw are one in 292.2 million, according to Powerball.